Georg von Laubmann

 Georg von Laubmann (3 October 1843 - 5 June 1909) was a German philologist and librarian.

 Biography

 Von Laubmann was born in Hof, Bavaria.
-From 1861 to 1866, he studied classical philology at the universities of Munich and Bonn, and in 1875 was named senior librarian at the university library in Würzburg.
+From 1861 to 1866, he studied classical philology at the Ludwig-Maximilians-Universität München and the University of Bonn, and in 1875 was named senior librarian at the university library of the University of Würzburg.
 From 1882 to 1909, he was director of the Bavarian State Library in Munich.

 He received the honorary degree Doctor of Letters (D.Litt.) from the University of Oxford in October 1902, in connection with the tercentenary of the Bodleian Library.
 He died in Munich.